-Two days before my husband and I left for a bucket-list Alaskan cruise in July, North Korean’s mass-murdering dictator Kim Jon-un announced he had a nuclear missile that could reach Alaska.
+Two days before my husband and I left for a bucket-list Alaskan cruise, North Korean’s mass-murdering dictator Kim Jon-un announced he had a nuclear missile that could reach Alaska.
 My heart leapt in my chest when I heard that stunning news.
 We went anyway, and tried not to think about that possibility.

 While we were on the cruise, we booked another one that begins and ends in Barcelona.
-And then…last week, Islamist terrorists killed 12 people and injured nearly 100 more who were innocently and joyfully sightseeing along a pedestrian mall in Barcelona that is popular with tourists.
-Just like we plan to be doing next year, in a place we may very well walk next year.
+And then…Islamic terrorists killed 12 people and injured nearly 100 more who were innocently and joyfully sightseeing along a pedestrian mall in Barcelona that is popular with tourists.
+A place we might very well be walking.
+Once again, we went anyway.

-Still, the news we are now subject to almost every day from abroad and around our own country of seemingly non-stop terror attacks and crime and life-taking hatred make all of us think twice about everything we do.
-Like, maybe Barcelona isn’t such a good idea next year.
+Still, the news we are now subject to almost every day from abroad and around our own country of seemingly non-stop terror attacks and crime and life-taking hatred makes all of us think twice about everything we do.
+Like, maybe that cruise isn’t such a good idea.

 Maybe going anywhere isn’t a good idea.